Fantom-Factory/afMongo/readme.md

 ### Queries

 `Mongo` and MongoDB work with documents, they are used throughout the `Mongo` API.
 A MongoDB document is represented in Fantom as a Map of type `[Str:Obj?]`.
 All document keys must be strings.
 Document values can be any valid [BSON](http://www.fantomfactory.org/pods/afBson) type.

-> **ALIEN-AID:** See the upcoming Alien-Factory Morphia library for complete Fantom to MongoDB object mapping!

 A MongoDB database stores documents in collections.
 Use the `find()` methods to query a collection.
 Using the `friends` database in the [QuickStart Example](http://repo.status302.com/doc/afMongo/#quickStart.html) we could do: